elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/comparisons-operators.md

 ---

-### What value is returned when null and undefined are compared using the strict equality operator?
+### What value returns when null and undefined get compared using the strict equality operator?

 <details>
   <summary><strong>View Answer:</strong></summary>